aetperf/aetperf.github.io/_posts/2022-03-03-Applying-a-row-wise-function-to-a-Pandas-dataframe.md

 ## pandas.DataFrame.iterrows

-We know that the `iterrows` method is kind of slow.
-It loops over DataFrame rows as (index, Series) pairs.
-Here, we are going to compare the 3 different argument types of the row-wise function, given that the row is returned by `iterrows` as a Pandas Series:
+We know that the `iterrows` method is kind of slow (see the previous [post](https://aetperf.github.io/2018/07/03/Looping-over-Pandas-data.html) for example).
+It loops over dataframe rows as (index, Series) pairs.
+Here, we are going to compare the 3 different argument types of the row-wise function, given that the row returned by `iterrows` is a Pandas Series:
 - scalar values
 - a Numpy array
 - a Pandas Series